Can I use oTree for free?

 Yes, oTree is oTree is licensed under the MIT open source license with the added requirement of a citation.

 We have an active community on Google Groups here.
 There are several posts per day usually.

-About 400 people have signed up for the oTree mailing list.
+We don't keep track of usage numbers, but about 450 people have signed up for the oTree mailing list.